Pratikshinde55/Ansible-setup-onAWS/README.md

 ![Screenshot 2024-03-01 153246](https://github.com/Pratikshinde55/Ansible-setup-onAWS/assets/145910708/a96622a1-f8a6-46f4-a850-23ceb89e8ecb)

-### Step-1: [Create new user i created "psadmin" general user for master node & set password]
+### Step-1: [Create New/General User I create "psadmin" general user for Master-node & set password]
 Command for create new user:

     useradd psadmin

 Command for Set password to user:

     passwd psadmin

 ### Step-2: [Give Sudo power to general user "psadmin"]
+The general user don't have so much power like root, So I give the root level power/permission to the general user.
+The file location is **/etc/sudoers**.

     vi /etc/sudoers